Skip to main content

 Parental rights review.

-Labour would review the parental leave system within the first year of government.
-It would also make ‘parental leave’ a day one right.
+Labour plans to review the parental leave system within the first year of government.
+The Employment Rights Bill will make ‘parental leave’ a day one right.
 It’s unclear if this means parental leave specifically or any kind of right for parents to take family leave.
-For example, paternity leave currently requires six month’s employment and it seems highly likely that Labour would scrap this.
+For example, paternity leave currently requires six month’s employment and it seems highly likely that Labour will scrap this.
 There are no radical reform proposals currently on the table to overhaul the UK’s complex family rights framework.

 Menopause action plans to be published (for employers with 250+ employees).